 However, retro-fit armour solutions can play a major part in modernizing a whole fleet of similar helicopters, while giving flexibility to customize the helicopter utilization basis the mission.
 If the helicopter is to be deployed for combat search and rescue operation, then add-on armour kits can be mounted to provide ballistic protection.
 For humanitarian and relief operations, the same armour kits can be detached from the helicopter to provide additional payload carrying capability.This maximizes payload flexibility.

 The MoST armour solution gives operational flexibility as it can be easily mounted where the helicopter mission warrants the need of additional ballistic protection.
-Upon missioncompletion, the armour kit can be unmounted and quickly installed on another combat-ready helicopter to extend the ballistic protection.
-The patented MoST attachment systems enables the design platform to suit a wide range of helicopters while allowing easy maintenance.
+Upon mission completion, the armour kit can be unmounted and quickly installed on another combat-ready helicopter to extend the ballistic protection.
+The patented MoST attachment systems enable the design platform to suit a wide range of helicopters while allowing easy maintenance.
 The armour panel installation on these attachments requires minimal training.
 Even the front-line air maintenance personnel can mount and unmount the armour system easily.
 Also, since the kit can be used for application in other helicopters of the same type, the cost of ownership significantly reduces.

-MKU leverages the combination of MoST and Generation 6 PolyShield V6 armouring technology to build up to 40% lighter and thinner armour panels.
-These lightweight armour panels offer protection to the helicopter from small handguns, assault rifles, armour piercing ammunitions, fragments and heavy machine guns.
+MKU leverages the combination of MoST and Generation 6 PolyShield V6 armoring technology to build up to 40% lighter and thinner armour panels.
+These lightweight armour panels offer protection to the helicopter from small handguns, assault rifles, armour piercing ammunition, fragments and heavy machine guns.

 In the pursuit of providing ballistic protection to the helicopters, every kilogram of weight matters.
-With MKU’slightweightmodular armour panels, a helicopter’s payload carrying capacity and endurancewill increase, resulting in more crew and ammunition that can be carried many extra miles, with maximum ballistic protection.
+With MKU’slightweightmodular armour panels, a helicopter’s payload carrying capacity and endurance will increase, resulting in more crew and ammunition that can be carried many extra miles, with maximum ballistic protection.

-Read more about MKU’s aircraft armour solutions on - http://www.mku.com/en/Aircraft-Protection
+Read more about MKU’s aircraft armour solutions